AdS$_3$ black holes with primary Proca hair from a regularized Gauss-Bonnet coupling: Introduction

 One possible generalization of this can be constructed by considering higher-curvature terms in the action, resulting in the Lovelock Lagrangians \cite{Lovelock:1971yv,Lovelock:1972vz,Padmanabhan:2013xyr} given by

 where $n$ is the order of the Lovelock Lagrangian and $n=1$ corresponds to the Einstein-Hilbert case.
-The somewhat dissapointing part of the story is that the $n$-th order Lovelock Lagrangian contributes to the dynamics only when\footnote{For $d<2n$, $\cL_n=0$ due to full anti-symmetry of the generalized Kronecker delta. $d=2n$ is the critical dimension where $\cL_n$ is a topological invariant.} $d>2n$, which leaves the Einstein-Hilbert action as the only possibility in $d=4$.
+The somewhat disappointing part of the story is that the $n$-th order Lovelock Lagrangian contributes to the dynamics only when\footnote{For $d<2n$, $\cL_n=0$ due to full anti-symmetry of the generalized Kronecker delta. $d=2n$ is the critical dimension where $\cL_n$ is a topological invariant.} $d>2n$, which leaves the Einstein-Hilbert action as the only possibility in $d=4$.
 In order to get a non-trivial contribution to field equations from the leading correction, i.e., the Gauss-Bonnet invariant which is given by

 one should work in $d \geq 5$.
-Although it does not provide a generalization of general relativity in $d=4$, Einstein-Gauss-Bonnet gravity defined with the Lagrangian $\cL = R + \a\, \cG$ ($\a$: constant) provides an excellent opportunity to test any theoretical idea beyond general relativity.
-Fortunately, scalar-tensor theories and vector-tensor theories that are also free of Ostragadski instabilities, called as Horndeski theories \cite{Horndeski:1974wa, Deffayet:2009mn} and generalized Proca theories \cite{Heisenberg:2014rta} respectively, are available for phenomenological applications in $d=4$.
+Although it does not provide a generalization of GR in $d=4$, Einstein-Gauss-Bonnet gravity defined with the Lagrangian $\cL = R + \a\, \cG$, where $\a$ is a constant, provides an excellent opportunity to test quite a few theoretical ideas beyond GR, especially in the context of AdS/CFT correspondence \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc}.
+Most notably, the holographic studies of the theory in $d \geq 5$ have yielded important results about the micro-causality and the hydrodynamic properties of the dual conformal field theories defined in $(d-1)$-dimensions \cite{Brigante:2008gz,Brigante:2007nu,Buchel:2009sk,Camanho:2009vw,deBoer:2009pn,deBoer:2009gx,Camanho:2009hu}.

+If one does not insist on working with a pure gravity theory, one can construct scalar-tensor and vector-tensor theories in $d<5$ that are also free of Ostragadski instabilities, which are called Horndeski theories \cite{Horndeski:1974wa, Deffayet:2009mn} and generalized Proca theories \cite{Heisenberg:2014rta} respectively.
+Having second-order field equations, all these theories are natural candidates for admitting exact black hole solutions.
+As will be explained soon, through different regularization procedures, one can obtain examples of Horndeski or generalized Proca theories starting from Lovelock Lagrangians in $d\geq5$.